openalea/openalea.rtfd.io/doc/development/guidelines.md

 mamba install -c openalea3 conda-forge openalea.pkg_name openalea.plantgl numpy
 ```

+> [!NOTE]
+> We strongly recommand to use `mamba` instead of `conda` as it much faster and less error prone to versions conflicts.

 Implications are that:

 - all dependances should also be available from a conda channel or via `pip`.
 - package should be built and uploaded to the `openalea3` conda channel.
 A [dedicated CI/CD pipeline](#ci-cd) can be used for this purpose.
 - no `git clone + pip install .` should be required to install the package.
+However, it is still possible to install the package from the source code and use the `pip` develop mode with the `pip install -e .` command.

 ## CI-CD